Jbiloki/MLServe/README.md

 # MLServe

-Using an android interface to communicate with a server to run inputs though an MLP.
+Using an android interface to communicate with a server to run inputs though a SVM.

 MLServe is an android application that was created to test machine learning implementation on android devices using a remote system to run the data though.